pyrsmk/Funktions/README.md

 # Funktions

-Funktions is a set of useful PHP functions aiming to ease your life by appending missing functions from the PHP core, or modifying some of them, with immutability in mind.
+Funktions is a set of useful PHP functions aiming to ease your life by appending missing ones from PHP core, or modifying some of them, with immutability in mind.

-__It's not fully tested yet (but soon), please keep this in mind when using Funktions.__
+__WARNING!!!
+STILL UNDER HEAVY DEVELOPMENT AND NOT TESTED YED__

 ## Install